 4–This works as well to protect yourself from mosquitoes and pesky insects.

 No. It would in a down bag or synthetic fill bag but not in a wool bag.
 The reason is that wool naturally wicks moisture away from the heat source of your body.
 So the moisture created there will constantly flow and migrate out of the bag and this keeps the wool dry next to your skin.
 Wool is designed to do this to keep the sheep at the right temperature and it works even when not on the sheep.

 For backpacking an every day closed cell foam pad seems to work the best.
 For other camping you can use our Wool Sleeping Felt.

 We use cotton because it provides the necessary wind protection and does not hamper the ventilation or breathability.
-The cotton fabric is thin and light (5 ounce) with a high thread count (240) so it dries quickly.
+All our bags are coated with our proprietary beeswax formula which creates a water-repellant fabric.
 Our sleeping bag has everything you need to stay warm and dry without zipping yourself inside a closed tent.
 This way you can enjoy nights under the open sky even in in fog and dew and sleep under a tarp in rainy weather so you can experience nature in a more direct way.

 It is the moisture your body releases that you cannot perceive.
 It is not sweat.
 We release a pint or more per night and wool allows this to release but synthetic fabric does not.

 Synthetic fabrics were promoted as the new best thing as corporations competed in the textile industry starting in the 1930s.
 A big propaganda campaign pushed natural fibers including wool out of the market until they almost completely died out.
 A resurgence in health and organic clothing and bedding has brought wool and natural fibers back on the map.